Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-Black Friday and Cyber Monday provide great opportunities for businesses to connect with consumers and drive incremental sales leading up to the end of the year.
-When you’re sending email marketing campaigns to business-to-business (B2B) audiences, like cannabis license holders, there are some unique things to consider, which can increase your chances of success.
+Whether you’re a business-to-business (B2B) or business-to-consumer (B2C) brand, Black Friday and Cyber Monday provide great opportunities for you to connect with consumers and drive incremental sales leading up to the end of the year.
+With that said, when you’re sending email marketing campaigns to cannabis license holders, there are some unique things to consider, which can increase your chances of success.

-However, one thing that doesn’t change when it comes to Black Friday and Cyber Monday email marketing is the process that leads to success:
+When it comes to Black Friday and Cyber Monday email marketing, it’s important to follow a process that has been proven to lead to success:

 Your holiday campaigns must do the three things listed above, or they’ll fail.
-Building excitement, tapping into the fear of missing out (FOMO), establishing a finite timeframe to act within, and proving that by acting, your audience will get something that is truly worthwhile are all critical to generating engagement and conversions in Black Friday and Cyber Monday email marketing initiatives.
+Building excitement, tapping into the fear of missing out (FOMO) and other emotional triggers, establishing a finite timeframe to act within, and proving that by acting, your audience will get something that is truly worthwhile are all critical to generating engagement and conversions in Black Friday and Cyber Monday email marketing initiatives.

 If you’re using your own domain to send your email marketing messages and you plan to increase the frequency or volume of campaigns you send during the holidays, then you should definitely warm up your domain first.

 The reason to do a domain warmup is simple.
 Email service providers (ESPs) – like Google, Outlook, Apple, and so on – use your sending history to determine whether or not you’re sending messages people actually want or you’re sending spammy, unwanted messages.
 If you’ve been consistently sending a certain number of messages on a consistent schedule for months and suddenly, you send a bunch of messages to larger lists or on an erratic schedule, that unusual behavior could be misinterpreted by ESPs as spam.